anesuleo/AstarAlgorithm/docs/index.md

              bool expectPath)
 ```

-This handles all boilerplate — building the grid, running the pathfinder, printing results, and comparing against the expected outcome.
+This handles all the standards — building the grid, running the pathfinder, printing results, and comparing against the expected outcome.
 Each scenario is a single self-documenting call.
 A summary prints at the end:

 ```
 ========================================